mainflux/docs/docs/api.md

 ### Create things
 You can create multiple things at once by entering a series of things structures and a token

-> Must-have: token and at least 2 thing with names
+> Must-have: token and at least 2 things
-> Nice-to-have: metadata and token (thing key)
+> Nice-to-have: metadata and thing_key

 ```
 curl -s -S -i -X POST -H "Content-Type: application/json" -H "Authorization: <token>" http://localhost/things/bulk -d '[{"name": "<thing_name1>"}, {"name": "<thing_name2>"}]'